boolesrings/Simple-upcoming-wordpress-plugin/readme.txt

 The shortcode supports several options:

-* **category_name**: If defined, show posts only from this category.
-You can provide multiple comma-separated category names.
+* **category_name**: If defined, show posts only from these categories.
+You can provide multiple comma-separated category identifiers (slugs).

 * **style**: One of *list* (default) or *post*.
 If it is *list*, then the list style is indented and bulleted.
 If it is *post* then the